 Our experiment is divided into two drives.
-A first drive measures vaccinator time preferences and a second drive explores the potential of tailored contracts.
-Each drive is two days in length, beginning on Monday morning and ending on Tuesday evening.
-On the Friday preceding both drives, our team trained vaccinators on operating the smartphone application and on submitting vaccinations.
 The first drive took place November 10-11, 2014 with training on November 7.
 The second drive took place December 8-9, 2014 with training on December 5.

 2.4.1 Training and Allocation Decisions